Moving to Saudi Arabia: Relocation Guide for Doctors

 1. Compound living:

-• Gated communities popular among ex-pats
+• Gated communities are popular among expats

 • Often include amenities like pools, gyms, and social activities